top of page

 5. Take probiotics or eat fermented foods

 Sufficient oestrogen helps to maintain a diversity of gut microbiota.
 This supports an effective immune response.
 Deficiency of oestrogen can destroy microbial diversity, having an impact on gut immunity.
-Fermented foods contain live microbes so can over time improve the immune response.
+Fermented foods contain live microbes so can improve the immune response over time.

 6. Increase Magnesium levels